Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Returns a procedure for reading the value of a particular field of a member of the type represented by

-.
-The returned procedure accepts exactly one argument which must be a record of the appropriate type; it returns the current value of the field named by the symbolfield-name
+rtd.
+The returned procedure accepts exactly one argument which must be a record of the appropriate type; it returns the current value of the field named by the symbolfield-namein that record.
+The symbolfield-namemust be a member of the list of field-names in the call tomake-record-typethat created the type represented byrtd.

 Returns a procedure for writing the value of a particular field of a member of the type represented by

-.
-The returned procedure accepts exactly two arguments: first, a record of the appropriate type, and second, an arbitrary Scheme value; it modifies the field named by the symbolfield-name
+rtd.
+The returned procedure accepts exactly two arguments: first, a record of the appropriate type, and second, an arbitrary Scheme value; it modifies the field named by the symbolfield-namein that record to contain the given value.
+The returned value of the modifier procedure is unspecified.
+The symbolfield-namemust be a member of the list of field-names in the call tomake-record-typethat created the type represented byrtd.

 Returns a record-type descriptor representing the type of the given record.
 That is, for example, if the returned descriptor were passed to